COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 #### Additional Sources
 In addition to the human generated inventory, we have worked closely with IT to use any technological data collection methods that are available.
 The sources that supplement the inventory are as follows.
 They will be used to verify and augment the inventory data to the extent possible:

-* List of GIS Data.
+* List of GIS Data
 * List of Business Warehouse Reports
 * List of Data provided by CGI
-* Automated scanning of sandiego.gov for potential datasets.
+* Automated scanning of sandiego.gov for potential datasets